Vegan Carrot Cake Recipe

 How to make vegan carrot cake

-Start by preheating the oven to 350 degrees Fahrenheit.
+1. Start by preheating the oven to 350° Fahrenheit (176° Celsius).
 Grease and line an eight inch round or square pan with parchment paper.

-If you are doubling the recipe for a double layer carrot cake, prepare two pans instead of one.
-A doubled recipe will also fit into one 9Ă—13 pan.
+2. If you are doubling the recipe for a double layer carrot cake, prepare two pans instead of one.
+A doubled recipe will also fit into one 9×13 inch rectangular pan.

-To make the carrot cake from scratch, whisk together the first five ingredients, and let the mixture sit for at least 10 minutes, or cover and refrigerate overnight.
+3. To make carrot cake without a boxed cake mix, whisk together the shredded carrot, applesauce, optional oil, vinegar, and pure vanilla extract in a large bowl.
+Let the mixture sit for at least 10 minutes.
+Or cover and refrigerate overnight.

-Stir all remaining ingredients into the liquid to form a cake batter.
-Pour the batter into the prepared pan, and smooth down with a spatula or spoon.
+4. Stir the flour, cinnamon, baking soda, sugar, and salt into the liquid to form a cake batter.
+Pour this batter into the prepared pan, and smooth down with a spatula or spoon.

-Bake on the oven center rack for thirty minutes or until a toothpick inserted into the center of the cake comes out mostly clean.
+5. Bake the carrot dessert on the oven’s center rack for thirty minutes, or until a toothpick inserted into the center of the cake comes out mostly clean.

 Looking for a handheld option?
 Make Carrot Cake Bars